Abdufattoxov/todo_application/README.md

 # Todo Application

-A simple todo application built with Spring Boot, Thymeleaf, and Spring Security.
+A simple todo application built with Spring Boot,and Spring Security.

 ## Features

 - User authentication and authorization with Spring Security
-- Good frontend using Thymeleaf (HTML/CSS)
+- Basic operation for todo application

 ## Getting Started